panu-kangas/run_dashy_run/README.md

 ### Relevant game info

-The game is (surprise surprise) and endless runner, so the player's goal is to get as many points as they can by surviving in the ever moving environment.
+It's an endless runner game, so the player's goal is to get as many points as they can by surviving in the ever moving environment.

 You get points for travelling, but also for defeating enemies!
 Defeat enemies by Dashing at them or using the Meteor attack from above.